preactjs/preact-www/content/en/guide/v11/upgrade-guide.md

 // Preact 10: myRef.current is an instance of MyComponent
 // Preact 11: myRef.current is the <h1> DOM element
 ```

+> **Note**: When using `preact/compat`, refs will not be forwarded to class components.
+React only forwards refs to function components and so we match that behavior for anyone using the compat layer.
+>
+> For consumers of pure Preact, **refs will be forwarded** to class components, same as function components.

 If you need to continue to use the old behavior, you can use the following snippet to revert to the Preact 10 behavior: